namansh20/expense-splitter/README.md

 A comprehensive desktop application built with Java and JavaFX for splitting expenses among groups, featuring data visualization, database persistence, and scheduled tasks.

+## Quick Start (In-Memory Mode)

+- Build: `mvn clean package`
+- Run: `mvn javafx:run`
+- Login with demo account:
+  - Username or Email: demo or demo@example.com
+  - Password: password

+In-memory persistence is used by default for a zero-setup experience.
+MySQL support remains available for production setups.

 ## Features

 - **Multi-user Support**: Create and manage multiple users